mattman555/Concurrent-Elevator-Simulation/README.md

 requested and sorts them with bubbleSort to order where the elevator will go.
 There are also a bunch of get and remove methods for use of other classes.

 RequestGroupTest.java: A JUnit Test class for RequestGroup class.

+RPCRequestType.java : An enumeration class for the different types of remote procedure call request types.

 Scheduler.java: Scheduler is a thread meant for scheduling the requests and sending the correct order of operations for the elevator to perform.